Atlanta Film Society and Kodak Film Lab ATL present the 100 Feet of Film Project

-Participating filmmakers will receive 100 feet of film stock and approximately 1-2 months to shoot.
+Participating filmmakers will receive 100 feet of film stock and approximately 3 months to shoot.
+In October-December, one member of each team may participate in an Introduction to 16mm Film workshop, presented by Kodak Film Lab Atlanta.
 In January, one member from each team will have the opportunity to visit the Kodak film processing lab in Atlanta as they turn in their film stock to be processed.
 Raw footage will be delivered as a digital file in January and filmmakers will have approximately one month to edit their final film.
-In March, all participating films will screen at the Plaza Theatre.
+On Monday, March 30, 2020, all participating films will screen at the Plaza Theatre.
 Two films will be chosen as winners following this screening.
-The winning films will screen at the 2019 Atlanta Film Festival.
+The winning films will screen at the 2020 Atlanta Film Festival.

 INCLUDED IN REGISTRATION

 Processing (Spirit 2K or HD scans) and digitization at the Kodak Film Lab (with optional tour, $60 value)

 Free access to a Kodak film workshop (1 member per team, $50 value)

 4 tickets to the final showcase screening ($48 value)